 Brinton Todd J.

-Dr. Brinton lectures on strategies for innovation and serves as a mentor to innovation fellows, graduate students, and executives.
+Dr. Brinton lectures on strategies for innovation and serves as a mentor to innovation fellows, graduate students, and healthcare executives.
 His academic research focuses on the process of innovation for development of novel medical technologies.
 He specifically focuses on the integration of research and development for new technologies with the clinical strategy and pre-clinical evaluation.
 His primary clinical interest is the treatment of complex coronary disease and he has served as a clinical investigator for several studies of interventional-based therapies for ischemia heart disease and heart failure.